3 Data Entry and Editing

 2. Type home and press Enter.

-The word home is left-aligned in the cell and the cell pointer has moved one cell down so now cell A2 is the active cell.
+The word “home” is left-aligned in the cell and the active cell moves down to A2.

 1. Type Sales 1e quarter and press Enter.